Adriatic Campaign of World War I: 1918

+During the night of 10–11 February 1918, three Italian MAS boats raided the harbor at Bakar.
+Although the attack was materially inconsequential, it boosted Italian morale in the wake of Italy's major defeat on the Italian front in the Battle of Caporetto in October–November 1917 and was widely celebrated in Italy, where it became known as the Beffa di Buccari (Bakar mockery).

 On 13 February, the submarine Bernouilli (Audry) was lost with all hands after hitting a mine off the Bocche di Cattaro.

 On 22/23 April, the Austro-Hungarian Tátra-class destroyers SMS Triglav, SMS Uzsok, SMS Dukla, SMS Lika and SMS Csepel encountered the British destroyers HMS Jackal and Hornet, the Australian HMAS Torrens and the French Cimeterre.
 HMS Hornet was badly damaged in the ensuing fight but the alarm went up and the Austrians turned for home, pursued by Jackal, who had lost her mainmast.

 The Premuda attack

 At 03:30 on the morning of 10 June 1918, the battleship Szent István—in the company of SMS Tegetthoff and seven other ships en route to attack the Otranto Barrage – was seen by chance and then hit by two torpedoes launched from the Italian MAS-15 Motor Torpedo Boat under Corvette Captain Luigi Rizzo near Premuda island, near Zara.
 Many of the 1,087 crew were asleep, getting rested for the battle expected in a few hours.
 Immediate chaos soon changed into frantic efforts to save the vessel which was rapidly shipping water.
 SMS Tegetthoff was hit by another torpedo from a second MAS, but it did not explode.

 Then Tegetthoff—which had at first sped away from the vicinity of the torpedo attack—returned and took Szent István in tow, in an attempt to reach the massive dry dock at Pula.
 However, the pumps were unequal to the task before them due to loss of steam pressure and the ship continued to slowly list, sinking at 06:12, almost 3 hours after being hit.

 It is debated that faults in the Tegetthoff-class design – relatively low displacement and high centre of gravity, together with the weight of twelve 305 mm main artillery – did not assist matters.
 However, most other battleships in The Great War which were either torpedoed or mined sank far more rapidly.
 There were, however, only 89 dead, partly attributed to the fact that all sailors with the K.u.K. had to learn to swim before entering active service.
 The attack on the Otranto Barrage was cancelled as a consequence of this attack.